ShoryaRanjan0507/Unit-Conversion-System/README.md

 - Language -> Python
 -  Interface -> Console/Terminal
-- oncepts Used -> Input/Output, Functions, Loops, Conditional Statements
+- Concepts Used -> Input/Output, Functions, Loops, Conditional Statements

 # How to Run the Program